mpclarkson/freshdesk-php-sdk/README.md

 This is a PHP SDK for the [Freshdesk](https://www.freshdesk.com) API v2.

-If you have questions, please contact me or open issue on GitHub.
+If you have questions, please contact me or open an issue on GitHub.

 ## Quick Start
 ```php